couchbase-examples/ruby-couchbase-orm-quickstart/docusaurus/docs/tutorial-ruby-couchbase-orm/09-embedded-documents.md

 user.save
 ```

-When saving the parent document (`User` in this case), CouchbaseOrm automatically serializes the embedded document (`Address`) and stores it as a nested object within the parent document.
+When saving the parent document (`User` in this case), CouchbaseOrm automatically serializes the nested document (`Address`) and stores it as a nested object within the parent document.

 ## 9.3.
-Accessing Embedded Documents
+Accessing Nested Documents

-To access an embedded document, you can simply call the corresponding attribute on the parent document.
+To access an nested document, you can simply call the corresponding attribute on the parent document.

 ```ruby
 user = User.find('user_id')